abhyagoswami/PatternAnalysis-2025/recognition/2D-UNet-for-HipMRI-s48027894/README.md

 This project tackles binary prostate segmentation from 2D Hip MRI slices in the nifti format.
 It emplements an **improved U-Net** that adds pre activation residual blocks, InstanceNorm, Dropout in 20% cases, and optional deep supervision to the classic U-Net encoder decoder structure.

-The goal is to get accuracye pizel-wise segmentation masks for the prostate which are evaluated by Dice similarity score.
+The goal is to get accurate pixel-wise segmentation masks for the prostate which are evaluated by Dice similarity score.
 For visualisation, losses.png plots train/validation loss and dice.png plots validation dice score.

 ## 2 Algorithm